 Arrival in Japan

-After your arrival in Japan, you go through the immigration where your passport is stamped with the mention Landing Permission.
+After your arrival in Japan, you will go through the immigration where your passport will be stamped with the mention Landing Permission.
 A Residence card will then be issued – that is mandatory for all foreigners planning to remain in Japan for more than 3 months.

 The procedural flow will be a little different depending on the airport you choose: